AbdulrahmanIsmael/Cinemania_website/README.md

 # Features

-Cinemania comes with a wide range of powerful features that will serve movies fans.
+Cinemania comes with a wide range of powerful features that will serve cinema fans.
 Some of the notable features include:

-- Keeping Up to date with hollywood movies.
+- Keeping Up to date with Hollywood movies.
 - Exploring the best shows and the best actors
 - Easy-to-use website with flexible transitions and enjoyable usage
-- Filtering shows on your own choices
+- Filtering shows based on your own choices
 - Subscribing to get the latest news about the cinema world

 ## Tools